You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

 Section 8; Section 9

 Many health and safety professionals specialize in a specific area such as technical procedures, ergonomics, occupational hygiene, or training.
-In general, however, knowledge and interest in relevant industrial or construction processes is vital.
+In general, however, knowledge and interest in relevant industrial or construction processes are vital.
 Field inspections will focus on technical practices to ensure that the procedures developed in the office are in place on the job.
 When there are shortcomings, solving the issue is often a coordinated effort involving a conversation with employees and coaching.

 Ensuring compliance is another vital part of the Health and Safety Manager’s role.
 This requires: